TN 91 (05-24)

 • transmits wage data to Title II by posting to the Disability Control File (DCF).
 For more information about how these monthly wage reports post to the DCF, see DI 13010.605D.2; and

-• requires the reporting individual to authenticate using his or her Social Security Number, name, and date of birth.
+• requires the reporting individual to authenticate using their Social Security Number, name, and date of birth.

 NOTE: